troyhacks/MoonLight/docs/develop/installation.md

     <img width="617" src="https://github.com/user-attachments/assets/349af246-30c7-45dd-92ed-4f2b3900557f" />

 !!! info "USB-to-serial chip drivers"

     In some cases, ESP32-devices won't show connected.
 See USB-to-serial chip drivers at [MoonLight Web Installer](https://raw.githack.com/MoonModules/MoonLight/refs/heads/main/firmware/installer/index.html)

-* Erase the device if it is a new device or the device has not been used for MoonModules before
+* Erase the device if it is a new device or the device has not been used for MoonModules before: go to 👽 in the left menu and select Erase Flash

     <img width="350" src="https://github.com/user-attachments/assets/322bb30e-2709-43de-bd68-80044c9a0673" />